Urban wasteland being revamped with greenery

 Led by Prof Petra Meier, who is also a Co-PI on the GALLANT programme and co-leads GALLANT's "Work Stream 1: Systems Thinking", which will be incorporating the Glasgow's City Portrait work and threading it through all of GALLANT's research.

-Project Research Associates are Dr Annika Hjelmskog and Dr Mary Menton (please direct all queries to Mary).
+Project Research Associates are Dr Annika Hjelmskog and Sarah Lester (please direct all queries to Sarah).

 Project Manager for the first year of the project was Petra Baiba Olehno.